xmtp/xmtp-dot-org/docs/client-sdk/javascript/tutorials/start-messaging.md

 3. **Send a message.**

    To send a message to an address, it must have an XMTP identity already created on the network.
 Share this page with someone you want to message to help them get on the network.
 In the meantime, need someone to message?
-Try one of these addresses:
+Try one of these addresses.
+The reply may not be instantaneous because these aren't 🤖🤖🤖.
-   - hi.xmtp.eth: An XMTP Labs team member will send you a message back.
-The reply may not be instantaneous because this isn't a 🤖.
+   - `hi.xmtp.eth`: An XMTP Labs team member will send you a message back.
+   - `yashluna.eth`: Product manager at XMTP Labs
    - ???

 4. **Want to see the [interoperable inbox](/docs/dev-concepts/interoperable-inbox) in action?**